planet-nine-app/planet-nine/README.md

 One of the numbers in the Drake equation is the amount of time that a civ spends at a technological level where we might interact with them.
 The usual presumption, because we humans think we're the best around, is that we've hit the peak, and other civs just need to get to our level to be found.
-If the average length of time a civ lasts after discovering radio is the like the 200 years between when we did, and when climate change dooms us, then there's not much hope of us all overlapping.
+If the average length of time a civ lasts after discovering radio is the like 200 years between when we did, and when climate change dooms us, then there's not much hope of us all overlapping.

 But let's suppose, for the sake of imagining, that there are some civs that are able to figure things out, and last not just centuries, but millenia, and tens of millenia, and hundreds of millenia, and thousands of millenia, and thousands and thousands of millenia into the future.
 I'd reckon they'd have some stories, and some technology beyond what we've even dreamed of.